How do I grade an assignment submission in the Teacher app on my iOS device?

 View the grade for the assignment submission.

-If you use the New Gradebook in your course, you can view detailed scores for assignments that incur late penalties.
+You can view detailed scores for assignments that incur late penalties.
 Grades with late penalties will include the graded score , the late penalty , and the final grade, which is the graded score minus the late penalty .